shungite/retmco/php/wp-content/plugins/youtube-channel/readme.txt

 So, we display thumbnails for 7 random videos from default (global) playlist, and distribute small thumbnails to 3 columns on wide screens, 2 columns under 768px and single thumbnail per row under 480px.

+= How I can add pagination (for example to Dynamic Wall view)? =

+Unfortunately, YouTube Channel does not support pagination, so you’ll get only defined number of YouTube items in block in single view, no matter did you choose thumbnail or HTML5 Embed as mode.

 = How to reduce size of/remove thumbnail Play button? =